chickenboot/chickenboot.github.com/_posts/2013-05-18-zurb-foundation-with-nanoc-part-1.md

 ---
 layout: post
-title: Using Zurb Foundation 3 and Nanoc - Part 1
+title: Using Zurb Foundation 3 and Nanoc (1)
-abstract: Installation and Environment Setup
+abstract: Getting Started&#58; Installation and Environment Setup
 published: false
 ---

+Let's start with some conventions I'm going to follow for the duration of this series.

+### Conventions

-> Note: These instructions are from my testing on Mac OS X - they might need some tweaking for Windows/Linux.
+First note: these instructions come from my testing on Mac OS X&#151;they may need tweaking or rewriting for Linux or Windows.

+Secondly, I'm using the excellent [Sublime Text 2](http://www.sublimetext.com) as my editor.
+When you see `subl filename`, that's me opening a file using the [command line tools](http://www.sublimetext.com/docs/2/osx_command_line.html).
+I've kept these commands in so it's crystal clear what I'm doing.

+Finally, wherever possible, I've added a link to a tagged version of the related file in the public repository that contains all of the site code.

+All that said, let's get started.

 ### Installing nanoc and Creating a Project